shakiba-mr/MFA-Core-Web/README.md

 *************
 Note : You need Docker Desktop running
 *************
-I am using Docker for easy reproduce the program so you just need to run this line in the terminal at the root path of the folder
+We are using Docker for easy reproduce the program so you just need to run this line in the terminal at the root path of the folder

 docker compose up --build